RyanBernX/RBR/README.md

 Type `make` to build.
 If the build is successful, you will see `libRBR.so` and `rbr` in the current directory.

+Optionally, type `make install` to install all necessary files to the destination folder specified by `-CMAKE_INSTALL_PREFIX`.

 ### Using BLAS
 RBR uses OpenMP to perform parallelization explicity.
 Thus a **non-threaded** version of BLAS is preferred.
 If you are using [Intel MKL](https://software.intel.com/en-us/mkl),